 A therapist walked around a room while teaching stress management to an audience.

 As she raised a glass of water, everyone expected they’d be asked the “half empty or half full” question.
 Instead, with a smile on her face, she inquired:

 Answers called out ranged from 8 oz. to 20 oz.

 “The absolute weight doesn’t matter.
 It depends on how long I hold it.
 If I hold it for a minute, it’s not a problem.
-If I hold it for an hour, I’ll have an ache in my arm.
-If I hold it for a day, my arm will feel numb and paralyzed.
+However if it’s for an hour, I’ll have an ache in my arm.
+Plus if it’s for a day, my arm will feel numb and paralyzed.
 In each case, the weight of the glass doesn’t change, but the longer I hold it, the heavier it becomes.”

 “The stresses and worries in life are like that glass of water.
 Think about them for a while and nothing happens.
 Think about them a bit longer and they begin to hurt.
 And if you think about them all day long, you will feel paralyzed – incapable of doing anything.”